AultCare is your healthcare advocate

 Excluded Services: Healthcare services that your plan does not pay for or cover.

 Formulary: A list of drugs your plan covers.
-A formulary may include how much your share of the cost is for each drug.
+A formulary may list your share of the cost for each drug.
 Your plan may put drugs in different cost-sharing levels or tiers.
-For example, a formulary may include generic drug and brand name drug tiers and different cost-sharing amounts will apply to each tier.
+For example, a formulary may include generic drug and brand name drug tiers where different cost-sharing amounts apply to each tier.

 Grievance: A complaint communicated to your health insurer or plan.

-Habilitation Services: Healthcare services that help a person keep, learn or improve skills and functioning for daily living.
-Examples include therapy for a child who is not walking or talking at the expected age.
-These services may include physical and occupational therapy, speech-language pathology, and other services for people with disabilities in a variety of inpatient and/or outpatient settings.
+Habilitation Services: Healthcare services that help a person keep, learn or improve skills for daily living.
+These services may include physical and occupational therapy, speech-language pathology and other services for people with disabilities in a variety of inpatient and/or outpatient settings.

 Health Insurance: A contract that requires a health insurer to pay some or all of your healthcare costs in exchange for a premium.
 A health insurance contract may also be called a “policy” or “plan.”